ACMResearchLab/.github/profile/README.md

 ## Hi there 👋

 ## ACM Research Lab
-This is the research lab github organization for UCSC.
-Here we will host repositories of research projects developed over the quarter and later on the year.
+This is the github organization for our UCSC ACM Research Lab, founded in spring 2023.
+Over the course of the quarter, students learn research compilation, how to read technical AI papers, literature review, and writing papers/proposals.
+Afterward, projects are chosen from proposals to be further developed by multiple groups, advised by leads and professors.
+Here we will host repositories of research projects developed over all iterations of the lab.

 ## Spring 2023
 **Leads:** Arnav Kartikeya, Coen Adler